yjthoo/MovieGenreClassifier/README.md

 ## Running the program

 1. Open an *Anaconda Prompt* window and activate your virtual environment.
+2. Next, navigate to the directory where the `MovieGenreClassifier.py` script is

 ## Modifying the program